 Addiction is defined as a mental disorder that manifests as substance abuse, most specifically drug and alcohol dependence.
 A full addiction treatment plan usually involves a combination of substance detoxification, behavioral therapies, and peer support groups.

 However, just as addiction looks different for each person, every addict will have their own process and steps they must take to sustain recovery.
-It is up to the person struggling with substance abuse to choose complete abstinence.
+It is up to the person struggling with substance abuse to choosing complete abstinence.
 With new research, medication-assisted treatment options might be able to help.

 What is Medication-Assisted Treatment?